-AC7823Z Painting II - Curriculum A
+AC7823Z Drawing and Painting II - Curriculum H

-Painting II is offered for students who want to explore painting as an expressive and individualized art form.
-Students use a variety of two-dimensional and three-dimensional materials in addition to different kinds of paint including acrylics and other materials to communicate personal narratives and feelings.
-Students learn how today's artists push the boundaries of traditional painting to include mixed media, collaborative projects, and subjects and themes that are inspired by the artist's personal experiences and beliefs.
+The knowledge and skills learned in Drawing and Painting I will be expanded in Drawing and Painting II.
+Students use a variety of two and three-dimensional materials to explore thematic, choice based works.
+Students learn how today's artists push the boundaries of traditional drawing and painting to include mixed media, collaborative projects, and subjects and themes that are inspired by the artist's personal experiences and beliefs.
 Hands-on studio work is supported by presentations of contemporary artists' work, technical demonstrations, class discussions, readings, and group critiques.
-The course fulfills 2.5 credits toward the 5 credit Fine Arts Graduation Requirement.
+Critiques, collaborative artmaking, class discussions, digital portfolio creation, and presentation will be essential elements of the class, with an emphasis on both process and product.